sodadata/docs/soda-sql/warehouse.md

 ## Create a warehouse YAML file

 You need to create a warehouse YAML file for every warehouse to which you want to connect.
-If you're warehouse uses multiple schemas, you need to create one warehouse YAML file per schema and use unique names for each warehouse file.
+If your warehouse uses multiple schemas, you need to create one warehouse YAML file per schema and use unique names for each warehouse file.

 You can create warehouse YAML files manually, but the CLI command `soda create yourwarehousetype` automatically prepares a warehouse YAML file and an env_vars YAML file for you.
 (Use the env-vars YAML to securely store warehouse login credentials.
 See [Env_vars YAML](#env_vars-yaml) below.)